 - Being on call 24/7 for birth: your doula should make you aware of any vacation she has planned when you book her services, and should provide you with a back-up in case you can’t get a hold of her

 - Attending your birth: most doulas will be by your side from the time you need them.
 This may be at home, or they may meet you at the hospital.
 A birth doula should be with you start to finish whether your birth lasts 4 hours or 24 hours

 - Postpartum: most doulas will stay an hour or two after birth, or until you are settled and comfortable and you have established breastfeeding.
 Most will also do one postpartum visit to see how you are and to review your feelings about your birth experience.

 While not all doulas operate in the same manner, this is a common list of included services.

 Question: How much does a Doula cost?

-That depends of course on the Doula and where you live.
-Some Doulas use a sliding scale and charge depending on your income which can range from ‘no fee’ to $1200.
+That depends of course on the Doula and where you live, but our fees here at Discover Birth are $800 to $1200.
 The fee can vary: depending on your location (higher in urban centres), their level of experience, the location you choose to have your baby (may be traveling fees, parking fees), and many other factors.

 Here at Discover Birth, we have: